Air raid shelter: Hochbunker

 Hochbunker (lit. 'high-rise bunkers' or blockhouses), were a type of construction designed to relieve the pressure Nazi German authorities were facing to accommodate additional numbers of the population in high-density housing areas, as well as pedestrians on the streets during air raids.
 In contrast to other shelters, these buildings were considered completely bomb-proof.
 They had the advantage of being built upward, which was much cheaper than downward excavation.
 Hochbunker usually consisted of large concrete blocks above ground with walls between 1 and 1.5 m thick and with huge lintels above doorways and openings.
 They often had a constant interior temperature of 7 to 10 °C, which made them perfectly suitable for laboratories, both during and after the war.
 They were used to protect people, administrative centres, important archives and works of art.

 Their structures took many forms: usually consisting of square blocks or of low, long rectangular or triangular shapes; straight towers of a square plan rising to great heights, or round tower-like edifices, even pyramidal constructions.
 Some of the circular towers contained helical floors that gradually curved their way upward within the circular walls.
 Many of these structures may still be seen.
 They have been converted into offices, storage space; some have even been adapted for hotels, hospitals and schools, as well as many other peacetime purposes.
 In Schöneberg, a block of flats was built over the Pallasstrasse air-raid shelter after World War II.
 During the Cold War, NATO used the shelter for food storage.

 The cost of demolishing these edifices after the war would have been enormous, as the attempts at breaking up one of the six so-called Flak towers of Vienna proved.
 The attempted demolition caused no more than a crack in one of the walls of the tower, after which efforts were abandoned.
 Only the Zoo Tower in Berlin was successfully demolished.

+Some Hochbunkers were repurposed by adding structures on top.